 Output variables Set flow temperature Issue of the current set flow temperature in accordance with Table 3, Output variables under various conditions (for mixer control) Effective set room temp.
-Issue of the effective (= current) set room temperature Htg circ. pump Heating circuit pump status ON/OFF; selection of the output Open/close mixer Mixer status OPEN/OFF/CLOSE; selection of the switching outputs (dual output) Mixer 0 - 100 % A percentage value to one decimal place, for control of a mixer with 0-10 V input via an analogue output Maintenance mode Status ON if maintenance mode is active Frost protection mode Status ON if frost protection mode is active Operating mode Display of the operating mode together with a dimensionless number in accordance with Table 1 in Operation sub-chapter Operating level Display of the operating level together with a dimensionless number in accordance with column 1 (Priority) in Table 2 in Operation sub- chapter Derivative time The effective derivative time subject to outside temperature T.room < set Status OFF if the shutdown condition Act.
+Issue of the effective (= current) set room temperature Htg circ. pump Heating circuit pump status ON/OFF; selection of the output Open/close mixer Mixer status OPEN/OFF/CLOSE; selection of the switching outputs (dual output) Mixer 0 - 100 % A percentage value to one decimal place, for control of a mixer with 0-10 V input via an analogue output (O4 - O5) Maintenance mode Status ON if maintenance mode is active Frost protection mode Status ON if frost protection mode is active Operating mode Display of the operating mode together with a dimensionless number in accordance with Table 1 in Operation sub-chapter Operating level Display of the operating level together with a dimensionless number in accordance with column 1 (Priority) in Table 2 in Operation sub- chapter Derivative time The effective derivative time subject to outside temperature T.room < set Status OFF if the shutdown condition Act.
 T.room > set is met T.room < set (setback) Status OFF if the shutdown condition Act.
-T.room &gt; set in setback mode is met.
+T.room > set in setback mode is met.
 T.flow set > min.
-Status OFF if the shutdown condition T.flow set &lt; min. is met.
+Status OFF if the shutdown condition T.flow set < min. is met.
 T.outside < max.
-Status OFF if the shutdown condition T.outside AVo &gt; max. is met.
-T.outside < max. (set- back) Status OFF if the shutdown condition T.outside AVo &gt; max. in set- back mode is met.
+Status OFF if the shutdown condition T.outside AVo > max. is met.
+T.outside < max. (setback) Status OFF if the shutdown condition T.outside AVo > max. in setback mode is met.
 T.flow < max.
 Status OFF if the shutdown condition Act.
-T.flow &gt; max. is met.
-Remaining runtime ctr Display of the remaining mixer runtime Mixer open Status ON when the mixer is fully open (after expiry of remaining runtime) Mixer closed Status ON when the mixer is fully closed (after expiry of remaining runtime) Average OT for control Calculated adjusted outside temperature, utilised for calculation of the flow temperature (see Average sub-chapter) Delay timer, frost prot.
-Display of a countdown of the Delay for frost protection mode when changing from standard to setback mode Delay timer, frost prot.
+T.flow > max. is met.
+Remaining runtime ctr Display of the remaining mixer runtime Mixer open Status ON when the mixer is fully open (after expiry of remaining runtime) Mixer closed Status ON when the mixer is fully closed (after expiry of remaining runtime) Average OT for control Calculated adjusted outside temperature, utilised for calculation of the flow temperature (see Average sub-chapter) Average OT for shutdown Calculated adjusted outside temperature, utilised for the pump shutdown conditions (see Average sub-chapter) Set demand temp.
+The set flow temperature for demand in accordance with Table 3 (for use in the Heating demand function) Delay timer, frost prot.
 Display of a countdown of the Delay for frost protection mode when changing from standard to setback mode

-- Mixer 0 100 %: Scaling of the analogue output: 0 = 0.00 V / 1000 = 10.00 V - If an output pair (mixer drive) is linked to the output variable "Open/close mixer", the remaining runtime is counted down from double the runtime of the output pair (but at least 20 minutes).
-If no output pair is linked, the remaining runtime counts down from 2 minutes. - If the runtime limit was deactivated in the mixer output settings, the remaining runtime only counts down to 10 seconds and output pair control is not terminated. - The remaining runtime is reloaded if the mixer output is switched to manual mode, is switched by a message (to dominant ON or OFF), changes its direction of control, or if Enable is switched from OFF to ON. - Mixer open / closed: If the runtime limit was deactivated, the mixers are still displayed as open or closed after the renaming runtime is complete. - The output variables that refer to shutdown conditions are always in status ON if the applicable shutdown condition has not been activated.
+- Mixer 0 100 %: Scaling of the analogue output: 0 = 0.00 V / 1000 = 10.00 V - The remaining runtime counts down from 20 minutes when a dual output (mixer drive) is linked to the Open/close mixer output variable.
+If a dual output is not linked, the remaining runtime counts down from 2 minutes. - If the runtime limit was deactivated in the mixer output settings, the remaining runtime only counts down to 10 seconds and output pair control is not terminated. - The remaining runtime is reloaded if the mixer output is switched to manual mode, is switched by a message (to dominant ON or OFF), changes its direction of control, or if Enable is switched from OFF to ON. - Mixer open / closed: If the runtime limit was deactivated, the mixers are still displayed as open or closed after the renaming runtime is complete. - > The output variables that refer to shutdown conditions are always in status ON if the applicable shutdown condition has not been activated.